 It's hard to track and measure operational efficiency or find areas for improvement because there are so many operational processes.

-All the processes or workflows which are taken care of by RPA can be tracked and recorded at each step which makes it easier to keep records.
+All the processes or workflows which are taken care of by insurance business process automation, can be tracked and recorded at each step which makes it easier to keep records.

 The competition in the insurance industry has been increasing and the needs of the customers change rapidly.
 The insurance industry mostly deals in back office work that can be automated with Robotic Process Automation to an extent.
 The insurers with RPA in support can focus on increasing efficiency and more strategic work.